tkasarla/tkasarla.github.io/more.md

 - The Martian, _Andy Weir_
 - The Great Gatsby, _Scott F. Fitzgerald_
 - The Little Prince, _Antoine de Saint-Exupéry_
+- The Murder of Roger Ackroyd; Murder on the Orient Express; And Then There Were None, _Agatha Christie_
 - The Hitchhiker's Guide to the Galaxy, _Douglas Adams_; Borrow from [OpenLibrary](https://openlibrary.org/works/OL2163713W/The_Hitch_Hiker's_Guide_to_the_Galaxy_The_Restaurant_at_the_End_of_the_Universe_Life_the_Universe_an?edition=morethancomplete00adam)!